Apprenticeship Levy: 5 Ways Employers Will Benefit

 It’s always great to get a school leaver into your business and for them to learn and develop with training.
 One of the beauties of the Levy is that you can use the funds for training for existing employees.
 You may feel that your team would benefit from better administration skills, for example.
 Why not key team members on a business administration course through Eden and watch the transformation.

 5. Financial Incentives

-ROI is a major benefit for businesses who are using their levy, with apprenticeships being used to retrain, upskill and retain staff.
+ROI is a major benefit for businesses that are using their levy, with apprenticeships being used to retrain, upskill, and retain staff.
 The other element that employers need to keep in mind is the ‘use it or lose it’ element to the Levy.
 Funds expire after

 24 months.
 This means that you will start to lose your funds from April 2019.
 If you’re struggling to use your levy funds, you can always share your funds with suppliers etc.